apache/flink/docs/dev/batch/index.zh.md

     <tr>
       <td><strong>OuterJoin</strong></td>
       <td>
         Performs a left, right, or full outer join on two data sets.
 Outer joins are similar to regular (inner) joins and create all pairs of elements that are equal on their keys.
 In addition, records of the "outer" side (left, right, or both in case of full) are preserved if no matching key is found in the other side.
 Matching pairs of elements (or one element and a `null` value for the other input) are given to a JoinFunction to turn the pair of elements into a single element, or to a FlatJoinFunction to turn the pair of elements into arbitrarily many (including none)         elements.
-See the <a href="{{ site.baseurl }}/dev/api_concepts.html#specifying-keys">keys section</a> to learn how to define join keys.
+See the <a href="#specifying-keys">keys section</a> to learn how to define join keys.
 {% highlight scala %}
 val joined = left.leftOuterJoin(right).where(0).equalTo(1) {
    (left, right) =>